 The crisis that became the French Revolution began at the very highest levels of a highly hierarchical society.
 If the kingdom under King Louis XV (reigned 1715–74) had not sought to exert itself vigorously in both global imperial competition and martial dynastic rivalry, it would not have spent more than half the period 1735–65 at war, and it would certainly not have piled up the mountain of debt such wars created.
 If the culture that sought glory on the battlefield and at the negotiating-table had been less aristocratic, less driven by assumptions about the entitlement of the great to privilege (and thus to avoid paying their fair share), those debts might have been less unmanageable, and the taxation system more easily reformable.

-By the 1780s, after another expensive war, this time for American liberty, under the new young king Louis XVI (1774–92), reformist currents of ‘Enlightenment’ thinking insisted that something would have to give.
+By the 1780s, after another expensive war, this time for American liberty, under the new young king Louis XVI (1774–92) and his wife Marie Antoinette, reformist currents of ‘Enlightenment’ thinking insisted that something would have to give.
 By 1786, a threat of real state bankruptcy made that a certainty.
 The trouble with Enlightenment by then was that almost everyone with an opinion thought it was on their side.
 After decades of polite society debate, and rising circulation of sometimes less-polite written critique, it had become commonplace for ministerial reformers and reactionary stalwarts alike to claim that the “national interest” and “public opinion” supported their positions.

 Listen on the podcast: Marisa Linton responds to listener queries and popular search enquiries about the dramatic events that engulfed France in the late 18th century